zentyal/zentyal/docs/en/user/mailfilter.rst

 The main threats in electronic mail system are **spam** and **virus**.

-Spam, or not desired email, makes the user waste time looking for the legitimate emails in the inbox.
+**Spam**, or not desired email, makes the user waste time looking for the legitimate emails in the inbox.
 Moreover, spam generates a lot of network traffic that could affect the network and email services.

-Although the virus do not harm the system where eBox is installed, an infected email could affect other computers in the network.
+Although the **virus** do not harm the system where eBox is installed, an infected email could affect other computers in the network.

 Mail filter schema in eBox